 Let’s take a look at why feature announcements are important, what tools you can use to make them and tips that you can use to fine-tune your messaging.Most software companies spend a lot of time developing features but invest little in marketing them to customers.
 Click To Tweet

 Why Announce Features?

-Software companies spend a lot of time interviewing customers and developing features.
-While some users may be eagerly waiting for a feature to drop, most users probably don’t even notice them when they launch.
+While some of your customers may be eagerly waiting for a feature to go live, many of them probably don’t even notice them when it launches.
 Some customers may even become confused and frustrated by changes to user interfaces without the right introduction.

 There are several reasons to make feature announcements:

 - Reduce confusion by introducing users to a changing user interface rather than expecting them to know how to use it.

 - Reduce churn by showing users that you’re listening to their needs while re-engaging users that are frustrated with existing limitations.